nccgroup/Sniffle/README.md

 the `-q` flag.
 This makes it easier to observe meaningful communications in real time, but may obscure when connection following is flaky or lost.

+For encrypted connections, Sniffle supports detecting connection parameter updates even when the encryption key is unknown, and it attempts to measure the new parameters.
+However, if you know the new connection interval, WinOffset, and Instant delta to expect in encrypted connection parameter updates, you can specify them with the `--preload`/`-P` option to improve performance/reliability.
+The expected WinOffset:Interval:DeltaInstant triplet should be provided as colon separated integers.
+WinOffset and Interval are integers representing multiples of 1.25 ms (as defined in LL\_CONNECTION\_UPDATE\_IND).
+DeltaInstant is the number of connection events between when the connection update packet is transmitted and when the new parameters are applied.
+DeltaInstant must be greater than or equal to 6, as per the Bluetooth specification's requirements for master devices.
+If multiple encrypted parameter updates are expected, you can provide multiple parameter triplets, separated by commas (eg. `2:6:7,0:39:8`).

 If for some reason the sniffer firmware locks up and refuses to capture any traffic even with filters disabled, you should reset the sniffer MCU.
 On Launchpad boards, the reset button is located beside the micro USB port.